anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 Figure 5, _Accumulator of updates_, in Section 6 of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

-This is not mandatory (in principle, one can imagine different arrangements, where _Self_ is not an accumulator, but something else, and if some accumulation is needed it is always possible to situate it upstream of _Self_).
+The "_Self_ as an accumulator" pattern is not the mandatory  (in principle, one can imagine different arrangements, where _Self_ is not an accumulator, but something else, and if some accumulation is needed it is always possible to situate it upstream of _Self_).

 But we were using "_Self_ as an accumulator" pattern in our 2016-2018 experiments.

 ### Unlimited dynamic self-expansion

-In some of our experiments we allowed unlimited dynamics self-expansion of the network.
+In some of our experiments we allowed unlimited dynamic self-expansion of the network.

 To do this one imagines having "an ambient infinite collection of silent neurons which don't take any memory or computational resources, but only exist as abstract entities in the infinite address space".
-Under this approach, the connectivity matrix is infinite, but it contains only a finite number of non-zero elements (so this is an inherently sparse matrix).
+Under this approach, the connectivity matrix is infinite, but it contains only a finite number of non-zero elements (so the connectivity matrix becomes an inherently sparse matrix).

-When a neuron acquires a non-zero connection within the connectivity matrix, this neuron stops being silent and is no longer just an abstract entity, but it gets allocated in the memory, and computational resources are now spent on computing its inputs and outputs.
+When a neuron acquires a non-zero connection within the connectivity matrix, this neuron stops being silent and is no longer just an abstract entity, but it gets allocated in the computer memory, and computational resources are now spent on computing its inputs and outputs.
 Such neuron is called _active_.

-# A simple scenario for self-expansion
+## A simple scenario for self-expansion

 We start with two active neurons and with the connectivity matrix containing two non-zero elements.